|Delivery Type||Delivery length / details|

 Analyse a data set (process data, apply appropriate tests, calculate summary statistics, plot results).

-Week 2: The data structures: Lists and dictionaries.
+• Python data structures: Lists, tuples and dictionaries.

 |Skills Type||Skills details|